Powdery mildew effects plants including apple, phlox, honeysuckle, lungwort, peas and gooseberry.

-There is no fungicide for this so management requires planning.
+There is no fungicide for powdery mildew, so management requires planning.

 Powdery mildew builds up over the growing season.